Environmental Benefits of Organic

 Organic farming and the environment

 Organic farming reduces the negative environmental impacts of agricultural production.
 Organic food is produced using sustainable farming methods that imitate natural ecological processes.
-Organic food production does not disrupt ecosystems with the use of synthetic pesticides, herbicides, fertilisers or GMOs which may be harmful to the environment.
-Food produced organically instead helps to reduce the impact of chemical run-off (nitrogen, phosphorus and pesticides) from farms[1].
+It does not disrupt ecosystems with the use of synthetic pesticides, herbicides, fertilisers, or GMOs which may be harmful to the environment.
+Food produced organically also helps to reduce the impact of chemical run-off such as nitrogen, phosphorus, and pesticides from farms[1].

-Organic farming can help mitigate climate change and lower agricultural greenhouse gas emissions compared to non-organic practices.
-Synthetic nitrogen fertilisers account for around 67% of all cropping emissions[2].
-Nitrous oxide is 265 times more potent than carbon dioxide as a greenhouse gas, remains in the atmosphere for over 100 years and depletes the ozone layer[3].
+Organic farming can help mitigate climate change and lower agricultural GHG emissions compared to non-organic practices.
+Synthetic nitrogen fertilisers common in non-organic farming accounts for around 67% of all cropping emissions[2].
+Nitrous oxide is 265 times more potent than carbon dioxide as a greenhouse gas; remains in the atmosphere for over 100 years; and depletes the ozone layer[3][4][5].

 “43% of GHG emissions from every conventional loaf of bread eaten comes from the synthetic fertilisers used to grow the wheat.”[4]

-When synthetic pesticides are made, three main greenhouse gases are emitted: carbon dioxide, methane and nitrous oxide[5].
-To create the popular weedkiller Glyphosate, phosphate ore must be mined then refined, further contributing to the emissions produced by non-organic farms.
-Multiple long-term trials have shown organic farming systems can emit up to 40% less carbon emissions than non-organic systems[6].
+Organic farming systems have been shown to emit up to 40% less carbon emissions than non-organic systems in multiple long-term trials[7].
+When synthetic pesticides are manufactured, three main GHGs are emitted: carbon dioxide, methane and nitrous oxide[8].
+To create the popular herbicide Glyphosate, phosphate ore must first be mined and then refined, further contributing to the emissions produced by non-organic farms.

 Sound organic practices can mitigate GHG emissions as compared to non-organic systems.